 Even Space Ninjas lack the skill to coordinate this many swords at once.
 The Space Pirate is momentarily safe as his overeager foes become entangled in one anothers' blades.

 Close Combat is often one-on-one, but can also involve larger groups ganging up on lone victims or attacking each another in grand melees.
-Any minifig or group who are outnumbered by their opponents in Close Combat fight with a -1 penalty to their Action Rolls.

 Close Combat Engagement